lordPachy/AMSC-Labs/Labs/2025-26/01-scientific_computing_tools/hpsc_tools.md

 You can monitor resources with `top` for processes (`q` for quit), and compare with information from `lscpu` (or `cat /proc/cpuinfo`).

 Similarly, `free -h` for memory.
 You can also use `watch -n 1 free -h` (`ctrl+c` to terminate).
+`watch` is useful to keep an interactively updated window of the called command.

 ---
 ## 1.3 Text editing